What Is Formative Assessment? The Key To Student Success

 1. Greater insight

 Teachers can gain insights into the level of understanding across the class at any given point in the lesson.
-This enables teachers to address misconceptions and fill gaps as they occur.
+This enables teachers to address misconceptions and errors as they occur.

 2. Deeper understanding

-The one to one nature of Third Space Learning’s online one to one math tutoring means purposeful talk for math is at the core of our tutoring.
-Students have their own dedicated tutor and are able to explore their understanding in a nurturing low stakes environment.
+The one-on-one nature of Third Space Learning’s online one to one math tutoring means purposeful talk for math is at the core of our tutoring.
+Students have their own dedicated tutor and are able to deepen their understanding in a nurturing low stakes environment.
 It’s one of the things the schools we work with love about our program.

 Students are encouraged to reason, debate, explain and evaluate their thinking.
 Tutors facilitate this by asking open-ended, varied questions that reveal the students’ understanding and possible misconceptions.
-Tutors can then adapt the teaching and flow of the lesson in response to the student, ensuring a truly personalized programme.
+Tutors adapt the teaching and flow of the lesson in response to the student, ensuring a truly personalized program.

-“I really like the way that the programme can be personalized to meet the needs of the individual and that as it is 1-1 they get immediate feedback.
-I also like how it enables pupils to develop communication skills as well as reasoning skills as they have to talk through the problems and explain their thinking.”
+“I really like the way that the program can be personalized to meet the needs of the individual and that as it is 1-1 they get immediate feedback.
+I also like how it enables students to develop communication skills as well as reasoning skills as they have to talk through the problems and explain their thinking.”

 Children are involved in their own learning.
-This greater control helps them to understand what they are aiming for and how they will go about achieving that aim, therefore ensuring they are better focused on the aims of the lesson.
+This greater control helps them to understand what they are aiming for and how they will go about achieving it.
+This ensures they are better focused on the aims of the lesson.

 Students are more involved in their learning and classroom practice.
 They have a clearer understanding of what they need to do to achieve success because they receive effective feedback from their teacher.
 This increases their motivation as they are more aware of their own progress.